wultra/ssl-pinning-ios/README.md

 }
 ```

-You have to typically call the update on your application's startup, before you initiate the secure HTTP request to the server, which certificate's expected to be validated with the pinning.
+You have to typically call the update on your application's startup before you initiate the secure HTTP request to the server, which certificate's expected to be validated with the pinning.
 The update function works in two basic modes:

-- **Blocking mode**, when your application has to wait for downloading the list of certificates.
-This typically happens when all certificate fingerprints did expire, or on the application's first start (e.g. there's no list of certificates)
+- **Blocking mode**, when your application has to wait to download the list of certificates.
+This typically happens when all certificate fingerprints expire, or on the application's first start (e.g. there's no list of certificates)
-- **Silent update mode**, when the callback is queued immediately to the completion queue, but the `CertStore` performs the update on the background.
-The purpose of the silent update is to do not block your app's startup, but still keep that the list of fingerprints is up to date.
-The periodicity of the updates are determined automatically by the `CertStore`, but don't worry, we don't want to eat your users' data plan :)
+- **Silent update mode**, when the callback is queued immediately to the completion queue, but the `CertStore` performs the update in the background.
+The purpose of the silent update is to not block your app's startup, but still keep the list of fingerprints up to date.
+The periodicity of the updates is determined automatically by the `CertStore`, but don't worry, we don't want to eat your users' data plan :)

 You can optionally provide the completion dispatch queue for scheduling the completion block.
-This may be useful for situations when you're calling update from other than "main" thread (for example, from your own networking code).
+This may be useful for situations when you're calling updates from other than the "main" thread (for example, from your own networking code).
 The default queue for the completion is `.main`.

 ## Fingerprint validation